cianhwang/cianhwang.github.io/how to use lightgene to capture data.md

 1. First set 2 red head lights.
 CAUTION: KEEP AWAY TO AVOID EXPLOSION.
 2. Fix the object and the camera.
 Capture.
 3. Tint. capture again.

+## use canny to replace the edge detection part.